holdfenytolvaj/pogi/docs/index.md

 ## Why we need +1?
 Since wanted to keep things simple (and fully use postgre), ORMs were out of consideration. pg.js on the other hand was too basic, still required a lot of boiler plate code.
-MassiveJs looked promising, but there again too much restriction applied (no pool, no ts, no transaction, no mixing of standard fields and json (not safely at least), etc).
+MassiveJs looked promising, but there again too much restriction applied (no pool, no logger, no typescript, no transaction, no mixing of relational and jsonb columns (not safely at least), etc).

 ## Known pitfalls
 ### postgre data types vs javascript types - general